temporenc/temporenc/README.rst

   *Temporenc* provides just a different trade-off that favours encoded space and flexibility over human readability and parsing convenience.

-* What's so novel about *temporenc*?

-  Not much, to be honest.

-  Many ancient civilizations had their methods for representing dates and times, and digital schemes for doing the same have been around for decades.

-  *temporenc* is just an attempt to cleverly combine what others have been doing for a very long time. *temporenc* uses common bit packing techniques and builds upon international standards for representing dates, times, and time zones.
-All *temporenc* is about is combining existing ideas into a comprehensive encoding format.
+* Is *temporenc* just a binary ISO 8601 representation?

+  Yes and no. ISO 8601 is a very extensive standard that defines many string representations.
+The *temporenc* *type* ``DTSZ`` is conceptually similar to the canonical string format in ISO 8601, but differs in two important ways.
+  First, *temporenc* allows any field to be empty (instead of only the least significant fields).
+Second, *temporenc* always uses UTC for time zone aware values, so you cannot blindly translate one into the other without date arithmetic.

 * Why does *temporenc* use so many variable-sized components?

-  The *type tags* and packing formats are designed to minimize the size of the final encoded byte string.
-For example, by using a 2-bit *type tag* for ``DT`` values (date with time), the 38 bits required for representing the actual date and time fit exactly into 5 bytes.
+  The *type tags* and packing formats are designed to minimize the size of the encoded byte string.
+For example, by using a 2-bit *type tag* for ``DT`` values (date with time), the space required for representing the actual date (21 bits) and time (17 bits) fit exactly into 5 bytes (2 + 38 = 40 bits).

 * How does *temporenc* relate to other serialization formats like *MessagePack*, *Thrift*, or *Protocol buffers*?